rapiddweller/rapiddweller-benerator-ce/doc/migrating_benerator_projects.md

 # Migrating Benerator Projects

 ## Guidelines

-We try to keep execution behaviour and programming interfaces as stable as possible between releases.
-However, if we consider a behaviour as wrong, we do change it.
+We try to keep execution behaviur and programming interfaces as stable as possible between releases.
+However, if we consider a behavior as wrong, we do change it.

 If you experience generation behaviour changes between Benerator releases, please check this migration guide section in its newest version.
-Often, we will provide a flag in the ```<setup>``` attributes which makes Benerator keep previous behaviour.
+Often, we will provide a flag in the `<setup>` attributes which make Benerator keep previous behavior.

 ## General Advice For Developers of Custom Components